clef/clef-wordpress/readme.txt

 = Security Features =

 - **Strong authentication**: Clef [replaces passwords](http://blog.getclef.com/2013/05/why-we-need-real-cryptography-instead-of-passwords/) with highly secure two-factor logins using the tried-and-true [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) public-key cryptosystem.
- - Clef stores your encrypted digital signature (i.e., private key) on your phone rather than in a central database.
-Thus even in the unlikely event of a catastrophic failure on Clef’s servers (e.g., if hackers were to fully breach the system), your login credentials remain secure on your phone.
+ - Clef stores your encrypted private key on your phone rather than in a central database.
+Thus even in the unlikely event of a catastrophic security breach on Clef’s servers, your login credentials remain secure on your phone.
- - Clef logins require two identification factors.
-So your login credentials remain safe even if your phone is lost or stolen, and even regardless of whether you have enabled your phone’s screen lock.
+ - Every Clef login requires two identification factors: your phone and a fingerprint or PIN.
+So even if your phone is lost or stolen, you’ll be safe.

 - **Comprehensive protection**: Clef disables passwords for all three WordPress authentication vectors: Dashboard access, API access, and automatic password resets via email.
 Thus it protects your users against
  - brute-force and botnet login attacks,